khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Use tables to:

 - Display structured content, where each entry has the same attributes.
-- Display a data set that will continue to grow (e.g. issues, user & environments)
 - Let users review, enter, edit, or filter granular data sets.
+- Display a data set that will continue to grow (e.g. Issues, Environments, and User Profile page).

 ### Do not use tables to